hpfem/hermes/doc/src/installation.rst

   (d) If you don't already have cmake installed, do
       'sudo port install cmake'.

-**Step 4**: Get the Hermes source code.
+**Step 4**: Get the Hermes source code as described at the beginning of the Linux section above.
 Change to the directory where you want to download the Hermes source and clone the git repository by typing 'git clone http://git.hpfem.org/git/hermes.git'.